Miranda Rights for Youth! Support SB 395

 Protecting the Rights of Children and Youth

-California SB 395 is being considered by the legislature and if it is passed into law, youth under age 18 facing being interrogated by the police would get to consult with legal counsel before they give up their constitutional rights.
+California SB 395 is being considered by the legislature and if it is passed into law, youth under age 18 facing interrogation by the police would get to consult with legal counsel before they give up their constitutional rights.

 Then, take action!!
 Send a letter!
-Here are to easy-to-use options:
+Please send us letters for your Senator and Governor Brown.
+Here are two easy-to-use options:

 Watch this very short, very powerful video showing the abusive interrogation of a 13-year-old and last year’s bill 1052.